 Pregnancy does not cure endometriosis, but symptoms may improve because you don’t have periods during pregnancy.
 Hormone changes during pregnancy may also improve symptoms.

 Some women continue to experience pain through their pregnancy.
-This can lead to feelings of worry and concern.
-While there are varied research results about how endometriosis affects pregnancy, most women with endometriosis have a normal, uncomplicated pregnancy.
+But most women with endometriosis have a normal, uncomplicated pregnancy.

 After delivery